hazur84/Hackintosh-X299-VENTURA/README.md

 # UPDATES or UPGRADES:
 1. Chanque SecureBootModel to Disaable value.
-1. Change csr-active-config to 03080000 to  disable System Integrity Protection (SIP) before install updates or apply root patches with OCLP:
+1. Change csr-active-config to 03080000 to  disable System Integrity Protection (SIP) before install updates or apply root patches with OCLP.

 After successfull update or upgrade you can revert values.
-1. Changue SecureBootModel to Default value.
+1. Change SecureBootModel to Default value.
-2. Change csr-active-config to 00000000 to enable System Integrity Protection (SIP)
+2. Change csr-active-config to 00000000 to enable System Integrity Protection (SIP).

 # CHANGELOG:
 1. OpenCore 1.0.3 (29/jan/2025)